physics-chalmers/tif285/doc/LectureNotes/_build/html/_sources/BayesianParameterEstimation.md

-% Learning from data: Bayesian Parameter Estimation
-% **Christian Forssén** at Department of Physics, Chalmers University of Technology, Sweden
-% May 10, 2021

-Copyright 2018-2021, Christian Forssén.
-Released under CC Attribution-NonCommercial 4.0 license

 <!-- !split -->
 <!-- <img src="fig/BayesianParameterEstimation/m1m2.png" width=400><p><em>Joint pdf for the masses of two black holes merging obtained from the data analysis of a gravitational wave signal.
 This representation of a joint pdf is known as a corner plot. <div id="fig:gw"></div></em></p> -->
 ![<p><em>Joint pdf for the masses of two black holes merging obtained from the data analysis of a gravitational wave signal.
 This representation of a joint pdf is known as a corner plot. <div id="fig:gw"></div></em></p>](fig/BayesianParameterEstimation/m1m2.png)

 <!-- !split -->
-## Inference With Parametric Models
+# Inference With Parametric Models
 Inductive inference with parametric models is a very important tool in the natural sciences.
 * Consider $N$ different models $M_i$ ($i = 1, \ldots, N$), each with a parameter vector $\boldsymbol{\theta}_i$.
 The number of parameters (length of $\boldsymbol{\theta}_i$) might be different for different models.
 Each of them implies a sampling distribution for possible data